yliu075/rshell/README.md

 2. -R flag
 3. -l flag
 4. optional files and folders
-5. using multiple flags at once such as -alR
+5. using multiple flags at once such as -al

 ###installation
 to download and use ls: